 Portugal Travel Guide

 Portugal has for years been a top destination for travel and tourism.
-The glorious beaches, holiday hotels attract visitors from far and wide.
+The glorious beaches, and holiday hotels attract visitors from far and wide.

 Sadly, it also has some of the worst and most dangerous taxi drivers I have ever experienced in Europe.
 Despite the white-knuckle ride I endured when taking a taxi to my Faro hotel some years back, Portugal is a country I rate highly as it simply ticks all the boxes when it comes to a holiday.